 In Namche Bazaar, trekkers can visit the Namche Sherpa Museum to gain insights into the Sherpa culture, history, and mountaineering expeditions.
 The nearby Climber’s photo gallery at Namche View Point offers a perfect opportunity to capture precious memories of the Everest journey.

-As the trek proceeds, trekkers have the chance to explore the beautiful Sherpa village of Khumjung, known for its authenticity and Sherpa culture.
-A visit to the Hillary School, established by Sir Edmund Hillary, adds a meaningful touch to the journey.
+As you continue the trek, you can explore the lovely Sherpa village of Khumjung, famous for its authenticity and Sherpa culture.
+Visiting the Hillary School, founded by Sir Edmund Hillary, adds a meaningful touch to your journey.

 Day 2: Phakding to Namche Bazaar (6 hrs.)Namche (11,315 ft. / 3,450m)-Distance: 6.2 miles / 10 km